smartdevicelink/sdl_evolution/proposals/0168-rpc-design-refactoring.md

   - VehicleInfo.DiagnosticMessage HMI request/response

  Inside plugin also should implemented :
-  - `VehicleInfoAppExtension` : extension of Application Class that implements subscriptions storing
+  - `VehicleInfoAppExtension` : extension of Application Class that implements storing of subscriptions.
   - `VehicleInfoCommandFactory` : Command factory that is able to create all Vehicle Info related RPC's.

 ## Potential downsides